Graham Spry: Life

-He was born in St. Thomas, Ontario.
+He was born on February 20, 1900, in St. Thomas, Ontario.
 While a student at the University of Manitoba, he became an editorial writer at the Manitoba Free Press, where he was mentored by editor and Canadian nationalist John W. Dafoe.
-He also edited the student newspaper, the Manitoban.
+He also edited the student newspaper, The Manitoban.
 He then studied history at Oxford University as a Rhodes Scholar.
 Upon his return to Canada, he became Secretary of the Canadian Clubs, and organized a nationwide broadcast to celebrate the fiftieth anniversary of Canadian Confederation.
 The accomplishment, achieved despite the lack of a national radio network, convinced Prime Minister William Lyon Mackenzie King to appoint the Aird Commission on Radio Broadcasting, a royal commission which recommended the creation of a national broadcaster.

 Following the defeat of King's government Spry and Alan Plaunt formed the Canadian Radio League to rally support behind the Aird Commission's recommendation, arguing that it amounted to a choice between two alternatives, "the State or the United States".
-The League mobilized public opinion in both English- and French-speaking regions of Canada, and convinced the Conservative government of R.B.
-Bennett to form the Canadian Radio Broadcasting Commission, which later became the Canadian Broadcasting Corporation.
+The league mobilized public opinion in both English- and French-speaking regions of Canada, and convinced the Conservative government of R. B. Bennett to form the Canadian Radio Broadcasting Commission, which later became the Canadian Broadcasting Corporation.